January in Florence

 Housing

-CIEE Florence offers exciting housing options to ensure you're comfortable in your home away from home.
+CIEE Florence offers housing options to ensure you're comfortable in your home away from home.
 All housing options are located in neighborhoods with convenient access to public transportation, shops, cafés, and eateries.

 Standard Housing: Includes a room in a shared apartment or homestay.